Fullaxx/microraids/README.md

 I had to learn about URE percentages the hard way, so here we are.
-I propose that the fundamentals of RAID are still good (including the softare), but doing a full recovery on a LARGE array in no longer a realistic option given the bit error rates of current drives. (i.e. RAID5 on a 72TB array) I choose to make many small "microraids" to encapsulate my data.
+I propose that the fundamentals of RAID are still good (including the softare), but doing a full recovery on a LARGE array in no longer a realistic option given the bit error rates of current drives (i.e. RAID5 on a 72TB array).
+I choose to make many small "microraids" to encapsulate my data.
 This will keep the recovery percentages very high for each array.
 Each microraid is backed by a set of disk images, placed anywhere on any disk.